 Total elbow replacement (TER) in dogs is in its infancy.
-Hip replacements have been performed in dogs for over 30 years but the first commercial elbow system, the Iowa State elbow, was only released in 2004.
-Andy was one of the first surgeons in the UK to implant this system into dogs in 2005, as seen on the BBC1 series SuperVets.
+Hip replacements have been performed in dogs for many years but the first commercial elbow system, the Iowa State elbow, was only released in 2004.
 The Iowa State system was not without its problems however and although dogs with severe elbow pain were generally much more comfortable after surgery, complications were not uncommon.
-More recently the TATE system has been developed to avoid some of the problems of the previous system.)
+The TATE (Total Arthroplasty of The Elbow) system has been developed to avoid some of the problems of the previous system.

 The novel feature of the TATE system is that the amount of bone and cartilage removed from the joint is minimised and the artificial joint surfaces are implanted as a press-fit cartridge.
 As this is a relatively new system there is not long-term follow-up on 1000’s of cases.
-However, to date the results have been very promising with few reported complications and a significant improvement in comfort level for the individuals that have undergone surgery.
+TER is a complex surgery and as such complications can occur.
+Reported complications rates are in the region of 15% within the first 3-12 months.
+However, a successful outcome has been reported in around 75% of cases with owners reporting significant decreases in pain severity and pain interference with daily activities.

 Few centres in the UK can claim to have the experience of elbow replacement that we have at Anderson Moores.
-Andy was one of the first UK surgeons to perform elbow replacements in dogs and James is one of the few UK surgeons who is certified to implant and has clinical experience of using the TATE elbow system, both whilst he was working at the Royal Veterinary College and also here at Anderson Moores Veterinary Specialists.
+James is one of the few UK surgeons who is certified to implant and has clinical experience of using the TATE elbow system, both whilst he was working at the Royal Veterinary College and also here at Anderson Moores Veterinary Specialists.

 So what cases are suitable for TER?